 - Rhinoplasty (nose job)

 Depending on your particular facial structure and jawline, aesthetic chin surgery can fortify a weak chin by augmenting its bony contour.
 Dr. Palladino can lengthen, widen, or make subtle changes to your jaw to give it more definition.
 When combined with lipo or neck lift surgery, this will make a remarkable difference in the way your chin looks and also the way you bite and chew, talk, and even help with sleep issues.

 Learn More About Chin Surgery

-For more information about chin surgery, please contact the Southwest Plastic Surgery team, led by respected surgeon Humberto Palladino.
+For more information about chin surgery, please contact our plastic surgery team, led by respected surgeon Dr. Humberto Palladino.
 Dr. Palladino would be pleased to meet with you to discuss your cosmetic goals and come up with a plan to achieve them.
-Please contact us at 915-590-7900 or schedule a one-on-one consultation.
+Please contact us at 866-624-7874 or schedule a one-on-one consultation.